 The history of the ancient temples is utterly captivating, the architecture outstanding, and the scenery breathtaking.
 It is definitely one of the best Cambodia tourist attractions!

 However, there are other places to visit in Siem Reap.
 Some things I did (while not sick) include visiting the Old Market and exploring the Angkor National Museum.
 If you want to learn more about the amazing things to do in Siem Reap, click here!

 Conclusions for Cambodia: Itinerary for Southeast Asia

 While I unfortunately did not have a ton of time to determine the best places to go in Cambodia, Angkor Wat should be in everyone’s Southeast Asia trips.
-It is definitely worthy of the bucket list!
+As one of the best Southeast Asia destinations, it is definitely worthy of the bucket list!

 Itinerary for Southeast Asia: 2 Weeks in Thailand